mariaathan/metagenomics-MAG-pipeline/README.md

 done
 ```
 For each MAG Prokka generates several output files.
 The *.faa file contains the predicted protein sequences in FASTA format.
 Another tool that can be used for functional annotation is eggNOG-mapper.
-This tool can takes the proteins predicted by Prokka and compares them against the eggNOG database.
+This tool can take the proteins predicted by Prokka and compares them against the eggNOG database.
 ```
 # example command
 mkdir -p eggnog_output